Gopi Gopika Godavari

 Gopi Gopika Godavari is a 2009 Indian Telugu-language directed and written by Vamsy and starring Venu Thottempudi and Kamalinee Mukherjee.
 The film was released on 10 July 2009.
 The film is loosely based on the Hollywood film Modern Times (1936).

 Plot

-Gopi and Gopika, who have never met each other, fall in love over texting.
-However, while Gopi loses his memory in an accident, soon after planning to meet Gopika, she saves his life as a stranger.
+Gopi and Gopika, who have never met, fall in love over texting.
+However, shortly after planning to meet Gopika, Gopi loses his memory in an accident, and she later saves his life as a stranger.

 Soundtrack

 Music by Chakri.
 The platinum disc function took place on 7 July 2009.
 The song "Nuvvekkadunte" was reused as "Enakkoru Devathai" for Tamil film Pillaiyar Theru Kadaisi Veedu.